 Primarily a painter, Gilmour's work also includes drawing, print, photography and installation.
 She explores landscapes that have suffered trauma in recent or deep geological time.

-After spending over a decade within research institutions, Gilmour has more recently worked as artist in residence collaborating with researchers in Biotech, Nanotech, Food & Farming; Earth & Environmental Sciences and Palaeontology.
+After spending over two decades within science and technological institutions as a qualified physicist, Gilmour has more recently worked as artist in residence collaborating with researchers in Biotech, Nanotech, Food & Farming; Earth & Environmental Sciences and Palaeontology.
 By combining both disciplines, she has compiled a rich database of facts examining our understanding of nature.

 By threading scientific research within her work Gilmour explores narratives that question our ability to balance progress with the preservation of the environment.